JLab_logo_text_white1.jpg

 A training program or “learning activity” that is designed to teach or impart the information necessary to acquire a skill.

-The individual listed on Jefferson Lab property documentation as the custodian of the MHE.
+The individual listed on Jefferson Lab property documentation as the custodian of the Material Handling Equipment.

 Criteria and Review Approach Document (CRAD)